spiral-project/blog/content/daybed/daybed-revival.rst

 a lot simpler to use.

-To authenticate to Daybed, you now just need to send your Hawk credentials (using an hawk-compatible client), and whoever registers to daybed can get some in a glimpse.
+To authenticate to Daybed, you now just need to send your Hawk credentials (using an hawk-compatible client), and whoever registers to Daybed can get some in a glimpse.

 In the future, we might support multiple authentication schemes, and why not